-Moist Orange Cake Recipe With Whole Oranges
+Orange Cake Recipe (Moist, Made With Whole Oranges)

 “Everyone LOVED this cake!
 One person called it divine, another…went on and on about it!… It is very moist and strong orange flavor…” Lynn

-This super moist orange cake recipe is rich, tender, sweet, and unmistakably citrusy – made with whole oranges for intense fresh orange flavor.
-Enjoy it plain, dusted with powdered sugar, or drizzle it with orange buttercream to take it over the top.
+This super moist orange cake recipes is soft, moist, and packed with bold citrus flavor – made with whole oranges for intense fresh orange flavor.

 I’ve been making a version of this recipe, originally from Noreen Gilletz, for over 30 years.
-If you love orange desserts with bold (not subtle) orange flavor, you’ll love this cake.
+If you love orange desserts with bold (not subtle) orange flavor, this one’s a keeper.

 What to expect